peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Gamma_Distribution></a>
 ### Gamma Distribution

-The following method generates a random integer that follows a _gamma distribution_ and is based on Marsaglia and Tsang's method from 2000.
-Usually, the method expresses either&mdash;
+The following method generates a random number that follows a _gamma distribution_ and is based on Marsaglia and Tsang's method from 2000.
+Usually, the number expresses either&mdash;

 - the lifetime (in days, hours, or other fixed units) of a random component with an average lifetime of `meanLifetime`, or
 - a random amount of time (in days, hours, or other fixed units) that passes until as many events as `meanLifetime` happen.